What is Medicare Supplement Plan B?

-Medicare supplement insurance (aka, Medigap) is additional insurance you can buy to help cover some of the Out-of-pocket costs (aka, out-of-pocket medical expenses) are costs that a beneficiary must pay because their health insurance does not cover them.
-Out-of-pocket costs are found in the deductibles, copayments, and coinsurance outlined in each health... included with Original Medicare is private fee-for-service health insurance for people on Medicare.
+Medicare supplement insurance (aka, Medigap) is additional insurance you can buy to help cover some of the Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
+These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments. included with Original Medicare is private fee-for-service health insurance for people on Medicare.
 It has two parts.
 Part A is hospital coverage.
-Part B is medical coverage....
+Part B is medical coverage.
 (Part A hospital coverage and Part B medical coverage).
-These costs include A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share...., A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service...., and Coinsurance is a percentage of the total you are required to pay for a medical service. ... that must be paid when you use healthcare services.
+These costs include A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share., A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service., and Coinsurance is a percentage of the total you are required to pay for a medical service. that must be paid when you use healthcare services.

 By design, Original Medicare only covers about 80% of your major medical costs.
-The other 20%, often called the gap, is the responsibility of each Medicare beneficiary.
+The other 20%, often called the gap, is the responsibility of each Medicare A person who has health care insurance through the Medicare or Medicaid programs..
 Fortunately, Medicare allows beneficiaries to buy gap insurance, called Medigap, to help pay the out-of-pocket costs.
 There are ten different Medigap plans that can help you cover these costs.

-This article focuses on Medigap Plan B, which shouldn’t be confused with Medicare Part B is medical coverage for people with Original Medicare.
-It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
-Part A is for hospital inpatient care.....
+This article focuses on Medigap Plan B, which shouldn’t be confused with Medicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare services..
 Medicare has Parts (A, B, C, and D), but Medigap insurance has plans.

 Medigap Plan B, sometimes called Medicare Plan B, is one of 10 standardized Medicare supplements.
 Each lettered plan (A, B, C, D, F, G, K, L, M, and N) offers a different level of coverage because they cover different out-of-pocket costs.